 Diagnosing and Treating Joint Pains

 If your dog is acting strange, and you believe it is caused by their joints, it’s imperative that you visit your local veterinarian immediately.
 Certain joint disorders can be resolved, allowing your dog to live a relatively pain-free life.
-However, this often depends on how early the joint disease is caught.
+However, this often depends on how early the joint issue is identified and treated.

 The veterinarian has a number of strategies to identify joint problems and their underlying causes.